almamun2b/developers-api-react/README.md

 ### Technology Used

-We used FontAwasome, BootStrap, CSS3, HTML5, React, Custom API...etc.
+We used FontAwasome, BootStrap, CSS3, HTML5, React, Custom API...etc to Develop this Site.

 ### Functionality